Integrity Commission: Letter to Infrastructure Secretary is fraudulent - Trinidad and Tobago Newsday

 Integrity Commission: Letter to Infrastructure Secretary is fraudulent

-THE INTEGRITY Commission of TT is demanding that any unauthorised use of its letterhead and the issuance of fabricated documents purporting to be disseminated by the commission “cease with immediate effect.”
+THE INTEGRITY Commission of Trinidad and Tobago is demanding that any unauthorised use of its letterhead and the issuance of fabricated documents purporting to be disseminated by the commission “cease with immediate effect.”

 He pointed to several anomalies in the letter but asked that the commission verify its authenticity.